kornelski/pngquant/README.md

 # pngquant 2

-[pngquant](https://pngquant.org) converts 24/32-bit RGBA PNGs to 8-bit palette with *alpha channel preserved*.
-Such images are fully standards-compliant and are supported by all web browsers.
+[pngquant](https://pngquant.org) is a PNG compresor that significantly reduces file sizes by converting images to a more efficient 8-bit PNG format *with alpha channel* (often 60-80% smaller than 24/32-bit PNG files).
+Compressed images are fully standards-compliant and are supported by all web browsers and operating systems.

-Quantized files are often 60-80% smaller than their 24/32-bit versions.

-This utility works on Linux, Mac OS X and Windows.
 [This](https://github.com/pornel/pngquant) is the official `pngquant` repository.
+The compression engine is also available [as an embeddable library](https://github.com/ImageOptim/libimagequant).

 ## Usage